Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ### 8.2.
 Code

-- Shoutout to EmailJS for making possible to send messages directly from the page.
+- Thanks to EmailJS for making possible to send messages directly from the page to Email.

+- Thanks to Codeac for the amazing tools that helped me to get the code error free.

 ### 8.3.
 Media